Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants

 Let $g$ be an adapted wedge metric on $M_\Sigma$.
 Denote by $g_M$ the Riemannian metric equal to the restriction of $g$ to $M$ and by $g_{N(\beta M)}$ the metric equal to the restriction of $g$ to $N(\beta M)$, the collar neighborhood of the singular stratum.
 By assumption,

-Recall that an adapted wedge metric $g$ is such that $g_M$ and $g_{N(\beta M)}$ are of product type in a collar neighborhood of $\p M$.
-We make the hypothesis that not only does $g_{\p M/\beta M}$ have psc along the fibers but that the whole metric $g_{\p M}$ is of psc.
-As explained in Part I, a sufficient condition for this additional property to hold is that the fibers are totally geodesic in $\p M$.
+Recall that an adapted wedge metric $g$ is such that $g_M$ and $g_{N(\beta M)}$ are of product type in a~collar neighborhood of $\p M$.
+We~make the hypothesis that $g$ is geometric-Witt and that the whole metric $g_{\p M}$ is of psc.
 Now attach an infinite cylinder to $M$ along the boundary $\p M$ and extend the metric to be constant on the cylinder; similarly, attach an infinite cylinder to $N(\beta M)$ and extend the metric.
 Because of the hypothesis that $g_{\p M}$ is of psc we have well defined classes